-We now know that sports betting will officially launch in Ohio on Jan.
+Sports betting is live in Ohio as of Jan.
 1, 2023.
-Now it’s up to the Ohio Casino Control Commission to license the litany of operators soon to descend on Ohio’s sports betting market.
+The Ohio Casino Control Commission licensed the litany of operators that have descended on Ohio’s sports betting market.

 Which operators have applied for Ohio sports betting licenses?

 The following entities have applied for online sportsbooks in Ohio.
 Most will only partner with one online sportsbook, but Type-A proprietors are allowed to apply for a second skin.

 |Hard Rock Cincinnati||Seminole Tribe of Florida||Hard Rock|

 |Hollywood Columbus||Penn National Gaming||Barstool||BetRivers|